 2.3 The applicant must currently work with men (and/or their families) who have prostate cancer, as a core requirement of their current employment.
 This will be assessed by Prostate Cancer UK based on the information the applicant provides in their application form.

 2.4 The applicant must demonstrate an on-going professional commitment to the care of men (and/or their families) with prostate cancer.
-As such, the applicant must work within, or be working towards, a specialist/advanced practice role within the prostate cancer field.
+The applicant must work within, or be working towards, a specialist/advanced practice role within the prostate cancer field.
 This will be assessed by Prostate Cancer UK based on the information the applicant provides in their application form.

 2.5 In order to receive the bursary from Prostate Cancer UK, the successful applicant must provide evidence, such as a copy of their enrolment letter or similar (via email to firstname.lastname@example.org), to confirm they are fully enrolled on the Masters Degree in Prostate Cancer Care course at Sheffield Hallam University.

-2.7 Prostate Cancer UK will review applications under this scheme on a monthly basis.
-However, it is advisable that applicants apply for a bursary at least two months before their course start date.
+2.7 The Prostate Cancer UK Bursary Assessment Panel will review applications under this scheme on a monthly basis.
+It is therefore advisable that applicants apply for a bursary at least two months before their course start date.

 3.1 The applicant must agree to commit to, and engage with, the requirements and programme for the Masters Degree in Prostate Cancer Care at Sheffield Hallam University, for example adhering to rules and regulations regarding attendance, participation, assessment and code of conduct.

-3.2 The applicant must provide the Education team at Prostate Cancer UK with a copy of their certificate or similar at the end of each academic year, to confirm they are meeting the necessary course requirements.
-The applicant must also provide Prostate Cancer UK with a copy of their transcript at the end of their course to confirm that they have successfully completed the Masters Degree in Prostate Cancer Care.
-The applicant should send a copy of their certificates, transcript or similar to the Education team via email (firstname.lastname@example.org).
+3.2 The applicant must provide the Education team at Prostate Cancer UK with a copy of their certificate or similar after completing each individual module, to confirm they are meeting the necessary course requirements.
+The applicant must also provide Prostate Cancer UK with a copy of their transcript at the end of their course to confirm they have successfully completed the Masters Degree in Prostate Cancer Care.

 3.3 If the applicant wishes to withdraw (temporarily or permanently) from the educational initiative, or is not meeting the necessary course requirements, they must notify the Education team at Prostate Cancer UK immediately.
 Prostate Cancer UK will engage in discussions with the applicant in order to arrive at a workable solution.
 Applicants in this situation, who are already in receipt of the bursary, may be required to return the bursary in its entirety to Prostate Cancer UK.

-3.4 Please note that if the applicant chooses to defer, alter their mode of attendance or fails/repeats a year, they should not assume that financial support from Prostate Cancer UK will continue.
+3.4 Please note that if the applicant chooses to defer, alter their mode of attendance or fails/repeats a module, they should not assume that financial support from Prostate Cancer UK will continue.
 The applicant is advised to contact the Education team at Prostate Cancer UK to discuss their individual situation.
-Prostate Cancer UK will then engage in discussions with the applicant regarding whether their funding will continue.
-It is not automatic that Prostate Cancer UK will provide additional funding to cover a repeated year or module of study.
+Prostate Cancer UK will engage in discussions with the applicant regarding whether their funding will continue.
+Prostate Cancer UK will not provide additional funding to cover a repeated module of study.

-3.5 The successful applicant agrees to completing a short questionnaire and telephone interview conducted by the Education team (or, a partner of) at Prostate Cancer UK to evaluate the bursary scheme.
-The applicant understands that they will be contacted by Prostate Cancer UK to agree a mutually suitable time to participate in the evaluation.
+3.5 The applicant agrees to engage in an evaluation conducted by the Education team (or, a partner of) at Prostate Cancer UK to evaluate the bursary scheme.
+The applicant understands that Prostate Cancer UK may share their information with our evaluation partners so that the applicant can be contacted to participate in the evaluation.
 The applicant understands that the feedback provided may be shared with Prostate Cancer UK's funding partners, and may also be used for publicity purposes by Prostate Cancer UK and/or Prostate Cancer UK's funding partners.

 3.6 The successful applicant may be required to submit a case study evaluating their experience of the bursary scheme and the Masters Degree in Prostate Cancer Care course.
 The applicant understands that this may be used by Prostate Cancer UK, and/or its funding partners, for publicity purposes.

-3.7 If successful, the applicant agrees to Prostate Cancer UK publicising their receipt of a bursary from the charity on the Prostate Cancer UK website.
+3.7 If successful, the applicant agrees to Prostate Cancer UK publicising their receipt of a bursary from the charity.

 4.1 Prostate Cancer UK will assess each applicant based on their online application and CV.
 Grants will be awarded at Prostate Cancer UK's discretion.
 Prostate Cancer UK reserves the right to request additional information from the applicant (to be used as part of the assessment), where required.